 We previously looked at the eight best pueblos near Medellín worth a visit including Guatapé, Santa Fe de Antioquia, Jardín and Jericó.

 The Bottom Line: How to Celebrate Thanksgiving in Medellín

 Thanksgiving is a major holiday in the U.S., which isn’t celebrated in Colombia.
 But that doesn’t mean if you are a foreigner in Medellín (or other cities in Colombia) that you can’t celebrate this holiday while in Colombia.

 There are at least two restaurants in Medellín serving traditional Thanksgiving meals listed above.
 Also, it is possible to buy the ingredients in Medellín or in other cities in Colombia to cook your own holiday dinner.

 If anyone knows of another restaurant in Medellín with a turkey dinner, please let use know on Facebook.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.

-Editors note: updated on November 16, 2020 with information about Thanksgiving meals at three restaurants in Medellín on November 26.
+Editors note: updated on November 12, 2021 with information about Thanksgiving meals restaurants in Medellín on November 25.